stoffelio/statamic-turnstile/README.md

 This addon lets you secure your Statamic forms with Cloudflare Turnstile, an alternative to services like Google reCaptcha.

-Simply add two custom tags to your page and every form submission is automatically verified.
+Simply add the script to your site via our custom tag and then add a Turnstile field to any form you want to protect.
+Everything else is done for you.

 ## How to Install

 Before setting up this addon you need to register with Cloudflare Turnstile and add your site.
-You will receive two keys that need to be added to your porject's .env file.
+You will receive two keys that need to be added to your project's .env file.

 ``` env
 TURNSTILE_SITE_KEY=0x4AAAAAAAAlfghdghfh387